 My kids love making funny faces and taking selfies with mom on my phone, and it’s a fun way to be goofy together.

 If you have Instagram, you can go to your stories and try out all the fun filters that put doggy ears or sparkles on them (you can do this without posting anything).
 It’s great entertainment!

 11. Cook dinner with one child

 For whatever reason, my oldest has never been interested in watching me cook, unless he gets to scoop.
 My middle girl will just sit and watch though, or hand me things.
-Which means she often gets one on one time when she sits on the counter.
-Basically, if she asks I let her.
+So she often gets one on one time when she sits on the counter.

 12. Helping with schoolwork

 The book I use to teach my 5 year old to read has to be done one on one.
 And I think that’s one reason he loves it!